jmlee337/discord-tournament-bot/README.md

 ### Broadcast

-You must update Slippi Launcher to version 2.12.0 (TBD) to use the NTS Broadcasts tab.
+You must have Slippi Launcher version 2.12.0 or later to use the NTS Broadcasts tab.

 Enable Spectate Remote Control in Slippi Launcher Settings:
 <img width="400" alt="Screenshot 2025-12-07 at 13 40 21" src="https://github.com/user-attachments/assets/2244f52d-0798-481f-88bd-f1c36da83783" />